 LESSON Twelve: Cut Off ALL Your Hair, at Least Once in Your Life

-“OK, I’ll Admit It, I Had a Britney Moment!”
+“OK, I’ll Admit It, I’ve Had a Britney Moment!”

 Click Here for the Video Lesson

-Hey what I can I say, I, too had a ‘Britney’ moment years ago, when my son was 4 or 5 years old and I was still in college.
+Hey what I can I say, I, too had a ‘Britney’ moment years ago (minus the drug and alcohol problem and addiction), when my son was 4 or 5 years old and I was still in college.
 My shining moment came when one day I was tired of hearing that voice inside my head telling me to cut off all my hair bleached-blond hair.
 No for real, for about a month, I kept hearing this command in my head replay like it was a broken record.
 The motivator was that I had gotten out of a bad marriage and while I was married I let my ex-husband’s sister, who was a hairdresser dye all of my hair blond.

 Naturally, I’m a dish-water blond with more shades of brown than blond floating around on top of my head.
 So, as my roots and natural color were starting to grow out, I had to make a decision, dye my roots again, dye all of my hair or just cut the shit off.
 For weeks, I kept hearing that little voice inside my head telling me to cut off my hair.
 I listened to her and choose something drastic and cut all of my hair off, down to my natural color, which left about a half an inch of hair left on my head.
 I took my Dad’s electric hair cutter to my head and instantly found relief when I was all done.